decwarorg/merely-players/readme.md

     docker compose up

-once the utexas container has reached 'GAM assigned', the dec10 is ready. open a web browser to 'localhost:2031/cic' for control over the robots. hit the start robots button. open a web browser to 'localhost:2032' for galaxy display. open terminal and do 'telnet localhost 2030' to personally enter the game
+once the utexas container has reached 'GAM assigned', the dec10 is ready.
+- open a web browser to 'localhost:2031/cic' for control over the robots. hit the start robots button.
+- open a web browser to 'localhost:2032' for galaxy display.
+- open a terminal and do 'telnet localhost 2030' to personally enter the game

+some useful command lines for cic container, and the same can easily be accomplished in docker desktop gui as well.

+    docker compose exec cic /bin/bash
+    tail -f /data/log1

 # overview